 Many runners are familiar with black toenails.
 While they can look alarming, most often they are not too painful and resolve on their own.
-It is usually okay to run with a black toenail, as long as you wear shoes with adequate room in the toe box and thin, moisture-wicking socks.
+It is usually okay to run with a black toenail, as long as you are wearing proper fitting shoes with adequate room in the toe box and thin, moisture-wicking socks.

-This injury develops from repeated pressure on the toenail from rubbing against tight socks or bumping the front of your shoe.
-The capillaries under the nail break and blood pools under the nail, causing the discoloration.
+This injury (also called subungual hematoma) develops from repetitive trauma or pressure on the toenail from rubbing against tight socks or bumping the front of your shoe.
+The capillaries and blood vessels under the nail break and blood pools under the nail, causing the discoloration.
 The old nail will most likely fall off over time and a new, healthy nail will grow back in.

 If you have a painful toenail or discoloration that is getting worse, it could be an infection that needs treatment.
 Contact Richardson Podiatry Associates in Richardson, TX at (972) 690-5374 for an appointment today.